dixiyao/dixiyao.github.io/content/_index.md

 - Honor for outstanding students in the School of Electronic Information and Electrical Engineering.
 2018, 2019, 2020, 2021
 - Third prize in 17th "Challenger" Shanghai Collegiate Science and Technology Competition.
 2021.
 - Honorable Mention in Interdisciplinary Contest in Modeling.
 2020
-- First prize in China Collegiate Mathematics contest.
+- **First prize in China Collegiate Mathematics contest**.
 2019
-- First prize in National Olympiad in Informatics in Provinces.
+- **First prize in National Olympiad in Informatics in Provinces**.
 2017
 - First prize in Minds and Hands: engineering better life by MIT.
 2017
 - Second prize in Shanghai Adolescents Science and Technology Innovation Contest.
 2017